Activate SSL / TLS / HTTPS - Renew Certificates

 The following should be included for a valid certificate chain:

-3. Private key (only necessary for own certificates, recognisable by the .key file extension).
+3. Private key (only necessary for own certificates, recognizable by the .key file extension)

 Example: